particle-iot/docs/src/content/reference/developer-tools/programming-devices.md

 OTA will only ever upgrade the Device OS version; it will not downgrade.
 Device OS is generally backward compatible.
 If you built your user firmware targeting, say, 1.5.2, it would likely run correctly on Device OS 2.1.0.
 However, because of differences between versions, this is not always possible.
 Thus if you are relying on OTA, it is possible that devices from the factory could contain a newer version than you initially developed for.

-### System OTA
+### Asset OTA

 {{!-- BEGIN shared-blurb e724be96-469f-4bf2-bead-c8c962accad8 --}}
-System OTA (available in Device OS 5.4.0 and later), makes it easy to include bundled assets that can be delivered to other processors and components in your system via an over-the-air update.
+Asset OTA (available in Device OS 5.5.0 and later), makes it easy to include bundled assets that can be delivered to other processors and components in your system, such as:

-With this feature, your Particle device can not only update itself, but also update the components connected to it, such as:

 - Coprocessors
 - Graphics and fonts for external displays